RonBY14/IEF/README.md

           }
       }
       ```

 # How To Import It To Your Project

 Unfortunately it is not yet possible to import it using Maven.
-But the project can be imported using the JAR file I provide:
+But the project can be imported by downloading the JAR file I
+provide in this link: [IEF.jar](https://github.com/RonBY14/IEF/blob/main/IEF.jar?raw=true)

+* In IntelliJ: File -> Project Structure... -> Libraries -> '+' sign -> Java -> Locate the JAR file on you PC.